iarlyy/terraform-provider-stackhawk/README.md

 Set `organization_id`

-The, run the following command to initialize the workspace and apply the sample configuration.
+Then, run the following command to initialize the workspace and apply the sample configuration.

 ```shell
 $ terraform init && terraform apply